Pingrup, Western Australia

+History

+Pingrup and the Shire of Kent are located on the traditional land of the Koreng people of the Noongar nation.

 The name of the town is Indigenous Australian in origin and was the name of a lake that is close to the townsite.
 The meaning of Pingrup is most likely taken from A.A.
 Hassell of Jerramungup (1894) recording of Pingrup (bingerup) meaning place where digging.
 The Noongar Dictionary gives the meaning for Pingrup as "place where they are digging or have been digging".
 The name first appeared on charts of the area in 1873.

-The townsite came into being as a terminus of the Nyabing railway when it was extended into the area in 1923.
+The townsite came into being as a terminus of the Katanning to Pingrup railway line, which was extended from Nyabing into the area in 1923.
 The townsite was gazetted in 1924.

 The surrounding areas produce wheat and other cereal crops.
 The town is a receival site for Cooperative Bulk Handling.

+On the western border of the locality of Pingrup, on the shore of Lake Chinocup, lays the abandoned townsite of Chinocup.

+Nature reserves

+The following nature reserves are located within Pingrup.
+All are located within the Mallee bioregion: